Roman-Blinkov/kubernaughty/docs/part1-introduction-and-problem-description.md

 application containers, not setting resource limits) - and during that time you're paying for completely un-utilized disk and VM resources.

-Your likelihood of hitting this is directly related to the load / traffic your application (therefore the cluster) is under.
+The likelihood of hitting this is directly related to the load / traffic your application (therefore the cluster) is under.
 The higher the load, the higher the likelihood.